microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 )
 ```

-This operation implements a row-vector multiplication against an `A` matrix of
+This operation implements a column-vector multiplication against an `A` matrix
-`Thread` scope with a bias vector added to the result.
+of `Thread` scope with a bias vector added to the result.

 Validation will enforce that:
 * The input vector length matches the `K` matrix dimension